Every state has ghost towns. Eastern and Midwestern States

 Searching for cellar holes or

-ghost towns is an exciting adventure that can lead to some interesting
+is an exciting adventure that can lead to some interesting

 experiences and treasures.
-Many times, in the areas surrounding the
+Many times, in the areas surrounding the ghost

-ghost towns, are pieces of history, lying on the ground, untouched for hundreds
+towns, are pieces of history, lying on the ground, untouched for hundreds

 of years.
 Old bottles and pottery shards often lay scattered.
 I also use a